Nouf-Alabbasi/Pong-game/README.md

 # Pong--Intro-to-Cs-final-project
 The python code for a 2 player Pong game is attached above.
-This is a processing program witten using the python programing language. it was written as the final project for "Into to CS" course. it can be run through the Processing software.
+This is a processing program witten using the python programing language. it was written as the final project for "Into to CS" course.
+The project was meant to be completed as pairs and my partner was Maha Alremeithi. it can be run through the Processing software.

 controls: